-At the end of her recent U.S. Trip, our colleague Verena Gruber visited the Black Canyon of the Gunnison National Park in Colorado.
-She met with the National Park’s Superintendent Bruce Noble as well as with the Park’s Ecologist Danguole Bockus and District Ranger Ryan Trush.
-Informative discussions about wilderness stewardship issues and a short excursion down the canyon offered a comprehensive overview of the Wilderness.
+At the end of the recent U.S. Trip, the European Wilderness Society visited the Black Canyon of the Gunnison National Park in Colorado.
+We met with the National Park’s Superintendent Bruce Noble as well as with the Park’s Ecologist Danguole Bockus and District Ranger Ryan Trush.
+Informative discussions about Wilderness stewardship issues and a short excursion down the canyon offered a comprehensive overview of the Wilderness.

 Wilderness Stewardship in the Black Canyon of the Gunnison National Park